Aliases for PPP1R9B Gene

 GeneCards Summary for PPP1R9B Gene

-PPP1R9B (Protein Phosphatase 1, Regulatory Subunit 9B) is a Protein Coding gene.
-Diseases associated with PPP1R9B include schizophrenia and limbic encephalitis.
-Among its related pathways are ERK Signaling and GPCR Pathway.
-GO annotations related to this gene include actin binding and protein phosphatase 1 binding.
+PPP1R9B (Protein Phosphatase 1 Regulatory Subunit 9B) is a Protein Coding gene.
+Diseases associated with PPP1R9B include Limbic Encephalitis and Aspirin Allergy.
+Among its related pathways are Beta-Adrenergic Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+Gene Ontology (GO) annotations related to this gene include actin binding and protein phosphatase 1 binding.
 An important paralog of this gene is PPP1R9A.

 Seems to act as a scaffold protein in multiple signaling pathways.
 Modulates excitatory synaptic transmission and dendritic spine morphology.
 Binds to actin filaments (F-actin) and shows cross-linking activity.
 Binds along the sides of the F-actin.
 May play an important role in linking the actin cytoskeleton to the plasma membrane at the synaptic junction.
 Believed to target protein phosphatase 1/PP1 to dendritic spines, which are rich in F-actin, and regulates its specificity toward ion channels and other substrates, such as AMPA-type and NMDA-type glutamate receptors.
 Plays a role in regulation of G-protein coupled receptor signaling, including dopamine D2 receptors and alpha-adrenergic receptors.
 May establish a signaling complex for dopaminergic neurotransmission through D2 receptors by linking receptors downstream signaling molecules and the actin cytoskeleton.
 Binds to ADRA1B and RGS2 and mediates regulation of ADRA1B signaling.
 May confer to Rac signaling specificity by binding to both, RacGEFs and Rac effector proteins.
 Probably regulates p70 S6 kinase activity by forming a complex with TIAM1 (By similarity).
 Required for hepatocyte growth factor (HGF)-induced cell migration.